Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-In this letter, we study the frustrated $J_1-J_2$ quantum Heisenberg model on a square lattice with Kondo coupling to conduction electrons.
-We study the model with a strong frustration, where a chiral spin liquid (CSL) phase \cite{Wen1989} becomes energetically competitive in a large-$N$ limit.
-We develop the method to study the AHE in both a Kondo-destroyed ($P_S$) and a Kondo-screened ($P_L$) paramagnetic phase.
+In this Letter, we study both the frustrated $J_1-J_2$ quantum Heisenberg model on a square lattice and the $J_1$ only model on the kagom\'{e} lattice with a Kondo coupling to conduction electrons.
+For the square lattice, we consider the regime of strong frustration where a chiral spin liquid (CSL) phase~\cite{Wen1989} becomes energetically competitive in a large-$N$ limit (based on a Schwinger fermion representation of the spin operators; see below).
+The kagom\'{e} lattice, representing a layer perpendicular to the [111] direction of the pyrochlore lattice, is a two-dimensional network of corner-sharing triangles [Fig.~(\ref{fig:fig1}d)] with a strong geometrical frustration.
+A CSL phase is found in a spin-$\frac{1}{2}$ model on the kagom\'{e} lattice~\cite{kagomeCSL}.
+Using the large-$N$ limit \cite{Lhuillier2015}, we will also study the CSL physics on this lattice.
+We develop the method to calculate the AHE in both a Kondo-destroyed ($P_S$) and a Kondo-screened ($P_L$) paramagnetic phase.
 We show that each phase may have a sizable AHE.
-Moreover, across a QCP between two such phases, there is a jump of the AHE because of the sudden change to the Berry curvature distribution induced by a reconstruction of the Fermi surface.
+Moreover, across a QCP, the AHE jumps when the Fermi surface suddenly reconstructs.

-{\it Frustrated Kondo lattice model and its paramagnetic phases.~} We study the following Hamiltonian:
+{\it Frustrated Kondo-lattice models~} We study the following Hamiltonian:

+Here $H_{f}$ describes a Heisenberg model.
+For the square lattice case, $H_f$ includes both $J_1$ and $J_2$ couplings between the nearest neighbors ($nn$, $\ev{}$) and next-nearest neighbors ($nnn$,$\ev{\ev{}}$).
+We focus on the maximally frustrated case of $J_2/J_1 = 1/2$.
+For the kagom\'{e} case, the lattice is geometrically frustrated and it suffices for $H_f$ to only contain the $nn$ term.
+For both models with $H_f$ alone, CSL states appear in the large-$N$ limit \cite{Wen1989, Affleck1988}.